Emission-free buildings

 Energy-efficient construction is central to achieving climate goals.
 China has great potential here.
 A federal project supports making the world's largest construction sector more sustainable - with Swiss know-how.
 INFRAS contributes its own project experience.

-higher proportion of emission-free buildings in China is therefore an important step in achieving the Paris climate goals.
+Almost 40 percent of the world's energy-related CO2 emissions come from buildings and the construction sector.
+China's construction sector is the largest in the world.
+A higher proportion of emission-free buildings in China is therefore an important step in achieving the Paris climate goals.

 More ambitious standards and demonstration buildings

-Project also serves public health
+Project also for the public health

-The project works with various actors: with Chinese authorities, building planning experts, universities and training institutions, private real estate developers and public investors, as well as with owners, residents and users of the demonstration buildings.
+The project worked with various actors: with Chinese authorities, building planning experts, universities and training institutions, private real estate developers and public investors, as well as with owners, residents and users of the demonstration buildings.

 Further information